Maui Grassroots Collective is advocacy for housing, healthcare, and community.

 Meet Our Board

-This Kanaka leadership is foundational to how we move in our community.
+This leadership is foundational to how we move in our community.

 Okaliʻi Kaūilaokalani Kawaʻakoa

-Okaliʻi Kawaʻakoa is 21 years of age and comes from the town of Haiku in the ahupuaʻa of Hamakualoa.
+Okaliʻi Kawaʻakoa comes from the town of Haiku in the ahupuaʻa of Hamakualoa.
 In his free time he likes to spend time with his sisters and dogs and perpetuate the practices of diving and throwing net with his cousins.

 The only way to survive is by taking care of one another.